Skip to Content

 There are two types of bento boxes that I particularly love:

-Yumboxes are my absolute favorite for littler kids because they are easy to open and close and seal shut, so that there are leaks.
-And the trays come out and are dishwasher safe, which makes cleaning a breeze!
+Yumboxes are my absolute favorite for littler kids because they are easy to open and close and seal shut, so there are no leaks.
+Plus, the trays come out and are dishwasher safe, which makes cleaning a breeze!

 EasyLunchboxes (pictured above) are my other favorite.
-They are a little trickier to open and close, so I really started using these more once my kids were in elementary school, but they are super sturdy (our original set is still going strong after 5+ years of almost daily use) and easy to clean.
-While they aren’t leak-proof, Easylunchboxes also offers small leak-proof containers that fit inside the bento boxes and are perfect for sauces and dips.
+They are a little trickier to open and close, so I really started using these more once my kids were in elementary school, but they are super sturdy (our original set is still going strong after 7+ years of almost daily use) and easy to clean.
+While they aren’t leak-proof, these small leak-proof containers fit inside the bento boxes and are perfect for sauces and dips.

 Thermoses Give You Options